svallamsetti/asn-label-edi-validation/README.md

 ## Notes

 Image, PDF and QR parsing requires `pdf2image`, `Pillow` and `pyzbar` to be installed.
 These libraries are not included by default.
+When they are missing the parser will log a debug message and return empty results instead of raising an exception, so PDF or image labels simply won't be parsed.

 The EDI parser tolerates formatted files that contain line breaks between segments, so the input may include or omit newlines after each `~` or `'